tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 in the same way as you would normally import a python file.
 Just make sure the file is included in the python import path.

+In a similar vein, you can create your own version of `json_parser.py` to handle support for initialization methods that are specific to the domain of the project you are working on specifically.
+For instance, the included parser includes support for initializing objects in chunks and in rooms, and for trades specific to the polycraft traders, which may not exist in your project's domain.

 ### Actions
 To add actions to the list, add an entry to the actions dict, and put the name of the desired action as the key.